rodrigosgomes/elo/README.md

 ### 1. Configure Supabase

-1. Create a new project at [supabase.com](https://supabase.com)
+1. Create a new project at [supabase.com](https://supabase.com).
-2. Get your project URL and Anon Key from the project settings
+2. Get your project URL and Anon Key from the project settings.
 3. Update `lib/main.dart` with your credentials:

 ```dart